 The Heart of the South West has a long history of joint working and collaboration around skills and employment matters, stretching back to the development of sub-regional arrangements in the late 1980s and 1990's.
 As such, the area benefits from both a long-standing commitment to joint working and collaboration on skills matters between business, providers and public sector partners, with extensive experience in taking forward shared projects and ambitions.
+6

-Action Plan for the Heart of the South West area, partners within the Heart of the South West have been working together around its core themes and ambitions for a number of years.
+Whilst this document encompasses the first iteration of a shared Skills Strategy and Action Plan for the Heart of the South West area, partners within the Heart of the South West have been working together around its core themes and ambitions for a number of years.
 At a LEP level, partners first formed the HotSW People Leadership Group in 2014, bringing together public, private and business representative to agree shared skills and employment objectives for the area's Strategic Investment Plan, and direct the emerging European Social Fund and FE Capital Programmes.
 Partners have been active since this point in developing and implementing a range of programmes and shared projects across the area.